koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 You can define an abstract syntax tree declaratively as JSX.
 This can generate source code and an AST object from JSX.

-This provides primitives components like ClassDeclaration, FunctionDeclaration, CallExpression, and so on.
 I'm not sure whether it's useful or not.
 But It's fun!
 -->